jrief/django-formset/docs/source/buttons.rst

   rather than having to rely on a response from the server.

 A submission which did not validate on the server is considered as failed and the response status code is 422, rather than 200.
-This is where the ``!~`` comes into play.
+This is where the ``!~``-operator comes into play.
 It acts similar to a catch-statement and everything after that symbol is executed on submission failure.

-.. note:: According to `RFC4918 Section 12.1`_, a status code of 422 can be used if a request body contains well-formed (i.e., syntactically correct), but semantically erroneous, instructions.
+.. note:: According to `RFC4918 Section 12.1`_, a status code of 422 can be used if a request body
+	contains well-formed (i.e., syntactically correct), but semantically erroneous, instructions.
 	Even though the cited RFC applies to XML, invalid form data submitted via JSON can as well be interpreted as “semantically erroneous”.

 .. _RFC4918 Section 12.1: https://www.rfc-editor.org/rfc/rfc4918#section-11.2